CHILDRENS NASAL FLU VACCINES ARE NOW IN!

 Improving access to general practice: evening and weekend appointments now available.

-Patients who are registered at this practice can now book an appointment to see a GP or Nurse on weekday evenings (after 6.30pm) or a the weekends (on a Saturday or Sunday).
+Patients who are registered at this practice can now book an appointment to see a GP or ANP on weekday evenings (after 6.30pm) or a Saturday.
 Appointments will either take please at this practice or at another NHS setting nearby.
 Talk to the practice receptionist to find out more or book an appointment.

 By March 2019 everyone in England will benefit from access to general practice appointments in the evenings and weekends at a time that is most convenient to them.
 This is part of a national drive to help improve access to general practice and get the best possible outcomes for patients.
 Further information is available at www.england.nhs.uk/gpaccess